 Personally, I find it nice to go around the city and see people in love, this is why I do go out on Valentine’s Day, regardless if it’s with a date or just with friends.

-Anyway, for those of you who are thinking of cheap but fun and romantic date ideas for Valentine’s Day (specially to the guys), here are some tips.
-Thanks to my friends who gave me these ideas the other night.
+Anyway, for those of you who are thinking of cheap but fun and romantic date ideas for Valentine’s Day, especially to the guys, then here are some tips.

 Home cooked candle lit dinner.

 It’s a cliche but you can’t argue that it’s both frugal and romantic if done the right way.
 One can just surprise the other or you can both plan the meal, buy the ingredients and cook together.

 Be sure to have a romantic ambiance during dinner and imagine you’re in a fine dining restaurant.

 Colleges, universities and even local parks and communities are known to hold free Valentine concerts.